Early Action for Success – at a glance

 For more information visit the Early Action for Success section.

-- February 2018 – The revised Best Start Kindergarten assessment commences in all EAFS schools.
+- February 2018 – The revised Best Start Kindergarten assessment commenced in all EAFS schools.

-- November 2017 – Expressions of Interest for self-funded participation in Early Action for Success have been released through SchoolBiz.
-Applications close 1 December 2017.
+- November 2017 – Expressions of Interest for self-funded participation in Early Action for Success released through SchoolBiz.

-- October 2017 – The new national literacy and numeracy learning progressions are currently being implemented in the 555 Early Action for Success schools.
+- October 2017 – The new national literacy and numeracy learning progressions being implemented in the 555 Early Action for Success schools.

 In May 2012, identified schools received a grant for professional learning for their staff and resources to support students.
 The first 5 instructional leaders began their work in schools and then a total of 50 instructional leaders were appointed in 2012.